gavinhoward/bc/README.md

 * FreeBSD
 * Mac OSX

-Please submit bug reports if this `bc` does not build out of the box on other systems.
+Please submit bug reports if this `bc` does not build out of the box on any system besides Windows.

 ## Build